 - Market Opportunities Analysis

-- Provide Marketing Strategy or Marketing Plan based on market data
+- Provide a Marketing Strategy or Marketing Plan based on market data

 - Identify solutions to problems of organizations (such as declining sales or low advertising effectiveness)

 - Step 2: Market Analysis: Based on the information gathered from market research, the market can be analyzed and market opportunities identified.
-Market analysis has many and varied techniques that are done with the aim of creating added value of information and pave the way for decision-making based on data.
+Market analysis has many varied techniques that are done with the aim of creating added value of information and paving the way for decision-making based on data.

 - Step 3: Plan or strategy: Based on the solutions and results of market analysis, a general plan or strategy can be developed.
-For example, market entry strategy as well as growth strategy will be done Based on the opportunities identified in the previous step.
+For example, a market entry strategy, as well as a growth strategy, will be done Based on the opportunities identified in the previous step.
 Or in another example, selecting a product or branding plan will be done based on a strategy.
-Therefore, a large amount of marketing activities is based on advanced models of market analysis that provide an overview of the market, customers, competitors and ….
+Therefore, a large amount of marketing activities is based on advanced models of market analysis that provide an overview of the market, customers, competitors, and…